 While this is fantastic, keeping small children safe in the sun is more important than ever.

-Babies and young children can dehydrate and become ill from intense heat far quicker than adults, sometimes leading to the child being hospitalised.
+Babies and young children can dehydrate and become ill from intense heat far quicker than adults.

-This doesn't mean you need to keep your child under lock and key as there are many ways to prevent them from getting heat stroke, including the ways listed below.
+This doesn't mean you need to keep your child under lock and key as there are many ways to prevent them from getting heat stroke.

 Both of my children have been fortunate enough not to inherit my pale skin, but that still doesn't mean they can go out without being slathered in sun cream.